 South Korea Falls to No. 9 in U.S. Import Market as Trump Tariffs Bite

-South Korea’s position in the U.S. import market shrank relative to key competitors, reflecting the impact of U.S. tariffs, according to an analysis released Tuesday.
+South Korea’s position in the U.S. market weakened compared with major competitors, reflecting the impact of U.S. tariffs, according to an analysis of U.S. government trade data.

-The Korea International Trade Association, citing U.S. Commerce Department trade data, said the United States imported $113.4 billion in goods from South Korea in the January-November period last year, down 5.9% from the same period a year earlier.
+An analysis of U.S. Commerce Department import and export statistics released Tuesday on the Korea International Trade Association’s statistics service showed the United States imported $113.4 billion in goods from South Korea last year through November.
+That was down 5.9% from the same period a year earlier.

 South Korea accounted for 3.6% of total U.S. imports, ranking ninth among the top 10 suppliers.
-That was down two places from the previous year and the lowest level since the association began tracking the data in 1988.
+That was down two places from a year earlier.

-The association said South Korea’s slide suggests it was hit harder than rivals by the Trump administration’s broad tariff policy.
+The drop suggests South Korea was hit harder than rivals by the Trump administration’s broad tariff policy.
 Taiwan and Ireland, which ranked below South Korea in 2024, moved ahead last year.

-Taiwan, a key competitor to South Korea in foundry chipmaking, jumped to fourth place from eighth in 2024, with its share rising to 5.6% from 3.6%.
-The report said Taiwan has faced a temporary 20% reciprocal tariff because it has not completed a trade deal with the Trump administration, but semiconductors are subject to separate product tariffs and were not directly affected.
+Taiwan, a key competitor to South Korea in foundry chip manufacturing, jumped from No. 8 in 2024 (3.6%) to No. 4 last year (5.6%).
+Taiwan has been temporarily subject to a 20% reciprocal tariff because it has not completed a trade deal with the Trump administration, but semiconductors, its main export, are not subject to separate product-specific tariffs, limiting the direct impact on exports.

-South Korea, by contrast, took a bigger hit as major exports such as automobiles, steel and machinery were subject to high tariffs, the association said.
+South Korea, by contrast, took a bigger hit because major exports such as automobiles, steel and machinery were subject to high tariffs.

-Japan, which the association said has a trade structure similar to South Korea’s due to its strong manufacturing base in autos and semiconductors, also slipped two places, to seventh from fifth.
+Japan, which is seen as having a similar trade structure to South Korea due to its strong manufacturing base in autos and semiconductors, also slipped two places, from No. 5 to No. 7.

 * This article has been translated by AI.